shahcompbio/single_cell_pipeline/README.md

 The only required input to the pipeline is a `config.yaml` file, which contains information necessary for the run.

-### Config
+The `config.yaml` file specifies:
+* The NextSeq directory (which must include a `SampleSheet.csv` file)
+* An output directory

-The `config.yaml` file specifies a NextSeq directory (which must include a `SampleSheet.csv` file) and an output directory, as well as several other paths and parameters which do not need to be modified for every run.
+* Several other paths and parameters which do not need to be modified for every run

 Note that the `SampleSheet.csv` file must be formatted according to specific requirements that go beyond Illumina's standards.
 Example `config.yaml` and `SampleSheet.csv` files are found in the `/alignment/templates` directory.